What should we learn from Psalm 119?

 Question: "What should we learn from Psalm 119?"

 Another prominent theme in Psalm 119 is the profound truth that the Word of God is all-sufficient.
-Psalm 119 is an expansion of Psalm 19:7-9: “The law of the LORD is perfect, reviving the soul.
+Psalm 119 is an expansion of Psalm 19:7–9: “The law of the LORD is perfect, reviving the soul.
 The statutes of the LORD are trustworthy, making wise the simple.
 The precepts of the LORD are right, giving joy to the heart.
 The commands of the LORD are radiant, giving light to the eyes.
 The fear of the LORD is pure, enduring forever.
 The ordinances of the LORD are sure and altogether righteous.”
 There are eight different terms referring to the Word of God throughout the psalm: law, testimonies, precepts, statues, commandments, judgments, word, and ordinances.
+In almost every verse, the Word of God is mentioned.
 Psalm 119 affirms not only the character of the Scriptures, but it affirms that God’s Word reflects the very character of God Himself.
 Notice these attributes of God ascribed to Scripture in Psalm 119:

 Psalms, Volume 1 - NIV Application Commentary by Gerald Wilson and Logos Bible Software.